How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 In such cases, customer support is the front line of your battle against member dissatisfaction and churn (cancellations).

-And being prompt in ‘letting members know instantly that they were heard’, counts massively in your favour.
+And being prompt in ‘letting members know instantly that they were heard’, counts massively in your favor.

 This is why integrating your members’ only area with a solid help desk software is key to keeping members happy.